Ensemble Estimation of Generalized Mutual Information with Applications to Genomics: MI Ensemble Estimation Extensions

-The analogous divergence functional estimators for $\g{w_{0},1}$ and $\g{w_{0},2}$ in \cite{moon2016arxiv,moon2016isit} were referred to as the ODin1 and ODin2 estimators, respectively, where ODin stands for \textbf{O}ptimally Weighted \textbf{Di}stributional Fu\textbf{n}ctional estimators.
-The ODin2 estimator has better statistical properties as the parametric rate is guaranteed under less restrictive smoothness assumptions on the densities.
-On the other hand, the number of parameters required for the optimization problem in (14) in the main paper is larger for the ODin2 estimator than the ODin1 estimator.
-In theory, this could lead to larger variance although this wasn't necessarily true in practice according to the experiments in~\cite{moon2016arxiv}.
+The modified estimators defined in this section have better statistical properties than the original GENIE estimators defined in Section~\ref{sec:mixed_ensemble} and Appendix~\ref{subsec:cont_ensemble} as the parametric rate is guaranteed under less restrictive smoothness assumptions on the densities.
+On the other hand, the number of parameters required for the optimization problem in (\ref{eq:relaxed-1}) is larger for the modified estimator.
+In theory, this could lead to larger variance although this is not necessarily true in practice according to divergence estimation experiments in~\cite{moon2016arxiv}.